Can Your Employer Require You To Get A COVID-19 Vaccine?

 BOSTON (CBS) – Now that the COVID-19 vaccine is becoming more widespread and some universities have announced it will be mandatory for students, people working from home are wondering: what will it take to get me back in the office?
 Can my employer mandate the COVID-19 vaccine?

-“The answer is a very strong and definitive maybe,” legal expert Jennifer Roman told WBZ.READ MORE: 'It's A Miracle': Owner Reunites With Dog Lost 5 Years Ago
+“The answer is a very strong and definitive maybe,” legal expert Jennifer Roman told WBZ-TV.READ MORE: Moderna Says Its COVID-19 Vaccine Offers Protection For At Least 6 Months

 “The employer can require that, yes,” employment attorney Patrick Curran said.